Indoor activities for you and your dog

-With a favourite toy and some treats, there are many fun activities to keep you and your dog entertained at Easter.
+With a favourite toy and some treats, there are many fun activities to keep you and your dog entertained indoors.
 Maybe you don't have the opportunity to go out right now; sometimes it is good to be able to play indoors too.
-In this article we share a few of our favourite indoor and outdoor games.
+In this article we share a few of our favourite indoor games.

 Pick the cup